cncf/dco2/README.md

 ```

 > [!NOTE]
-> DCO2 uses the same configuration file as [dcoapp/app](https://github.com/dcoapp/app) for backwards compatibility reasons.
+> The DCO2 configuration file is backwards compatible with the [dcoapp/app](https://github.com/dcoapp/app) configuration file.
 Note that third-party remediation requires individual remediation to be enabled in the configuration as well.

 #### Individual